dochy-ksti/munyorunyoru/readme.md

 This document is already too long as a readme, but there are still many things that have not been explained enough.
 Please read if you don’t mind.

-The above is the most general usage of this library, but sometimes you can get your work done without converting text data to your own Rust data structure.
+The above is the most general usage of this library, but sometimes you can get your work done without converting Munyo to your own Rust data structure.
 [Converting to HTML is one of them](https://github.com/dochy-ksti/munyorunyoru/tree/master/src/samples/html_samples/sample4).

 Munyo language can be naturally converted to HTML, and in this case, you don’t need to create enum variant for each HTML tag.